zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/queue/README.md

 data structures:

 - **`ListQueue`**: As a linked list, it excels in scenarios involving frequent additions or removals from either end of the queue (`AddPeekRemove`, `AddPeekTailRemove`), which are O(1) operations.
-Its performance is less competitive in high-contention and bulk scenarios, which reflects the necessary per-item memory allocation and pointer manipulation overhead.
+The `HighContention` benchmark shows that its simple, low-overhead operations are also extremely performant for consumer throughput even under heavy concurrent load.
 - **`MaxMinHeap`**: As a slice-based heap, it has a lower allocation overhead per operation, making it efficient for high-throughput `AddRemove` cycles.
 Peeking and removing items involves maintaining the heap property, which has an O(log n) cost, making individual peek operations slower than `ListQueue`.